toamitkumar/motion-plot/README.md

     `gem 'motion-plot'`

-  And then execute:
+  Then execute:

-    $ bundle
+    `$ bundle`

   Or install it yourself as:

-    $ gem install motion-plot
+    `$ gem install motion-plot`

   And add `require 'motion-plot'` to your `Gemfile`

-2. Run 'pod setup' to install core-plot as pod on your local
+2. Run '`pod setup`' to install core-plot as a pod

 ## Usage

-  1. Create a UIView (with frame size you wish)
+  1. Create a UIView (with whatever frame size you wish)
-  2. Build a JSON structure with details of chart (look at examples for more)
+  2. Build a JSON structure with the details of the chart (look at examples for more)
-  3. Initialize the chart type with this json (it returns back an instance of CPTGraphHostingView)
+  3. Initialize the chart type with this JSON (it returns back an instance of `CPTGraphHostingView`)
   4. Add the view returned to your view

-  Look at examples directory for detail usage options.
+  Look at the `examples` directory for detail usage options.

 ## Contributing